top of page

 Iguana iguana

-Zilla is an axanthic (meaning without yellow pigment) Green iguana, appearing bright blue.
+Zilla and Blue, are our pair of axanthic (meaning without yellow pigment) Green iguanas, appearing bright blue.
 Whilst herbivorous, Iguanas are equipped with a powerful whip-like tail, razor sharp claws and an extendable dewlap to ward off threats.

 Special skill